-Repairs and improvements performed by DoTH within DoTH right-of-way will be designed in accordance to the PROWAG and ADA design standards in effect at that time.
-Currently, DoTH employs the ADA design standards developed and adopted by the Illinois Department of Transportation (IDOT).
+Repairs and improvements performed by DoTH within DoTH right-of-way will be designed in accordance to the PROWAG and any ADA design standards in effect at that time.
+Currently, DoTH employs the design standards developed and adopted by the Illinois Department of Transportation (IDOT).
 These standards shall be applied for meeting ADA compliance for projects within the public right-of-way under DoTH jurisdiction, with the following modifications:

-- ADA ramp cross-slopes are to be designed at a maximum slope of 1.5%, so as not to exceed 2% during construction. - As of April 13, 2021, CCDOTH uses detectable warnings composed of cast iron or steel.
+- ADA ramp cross-slopes are to be designed at a maximum slope of 1.5%, so as not to exceed 2% during construction. - As of April 13, 2021, CCDOTH uses detectable warnings composed of cast iron or steel. - APS pushbuttons shall be installed when an intersection is rebuilt or when pedestrian signals are added to an intersection.

-The standard drawings and specifications that DoTH references for ADA ramp design can be found on IDOT's website.
-These IDOT standards closely reflect the Proposed Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way (PROWAG), developed by the United States Access Board as best practice for design.
+The standard drawings and specifications that DoTH references for curb ramp design can be found on IDOT's website.
+These IDOT standards closely reflect the Proposed Right-of-Way Accessibility Guidelines (PROWAG), developed by the United States Access Board as best practice for design.